dockpanelsuite/dockpanelsuite_docs/getting-started/installing-on-windows.rst

   .. note:: ``VS2005MultithreadingTheme`` is not recommended for general usage.*

+  .. warning:: Theme package version should match main library version whenever possible.
+Otherwise, there can be compatibility issues.

 5. Create the ``DockPanel`` control in code and insert to the main form

 .. code-block:: csharp